ncespedesc/workshop/materials.md

 permalink: /materials/
 ---

-{% include image.html url="/_images/rstudiologo.png" width=400 align="right" %}

-# Scripts to be used drutrin the curse
+# Scripts for the workshop
-Here we will post the R codes to run the model
+Here we will post R codes to run the model.

-## Some packages to install here
+## Please install these packages
 * [Install packages for R and Python](https://github.com/machado-lab/MHASpread_workshop_PAHO/blob/main/package_to_install_in_R/package_to_install.R): Install some package and get ready fro the model!!!

-## Simulation scerarios here
+## Simulation scerarios

 * [scenario #1](https://github.com/machado-lab/MHASpread_workshop_PAHO/tree/main/Control_action_scenarios/scenario_1/): how a computer chess player thinks!
 * [scenario #2](https://github.com/machado-lab/MHASpread_workshop_PAHO/tree/main/Control_action_scenarios/scenario_2): how a computer chess player thinks!